 Key Safety Rules

-- Start with a small amount
+- Start with a small amount and increase slowly

-- Choose a clean, high-quality product from a trusted source
+- Choose high-quality products from trusted sources

-- Store in a cool, dry place
+- Store bee pollen in a cool, dry place to maintain freshness

 Can Bee Pollen Cause Allergies?